simonkdev/obsidian_andromeda/4 - Liminal Core/30. Programming/JavaScript/Promises.md

 ------------------------------------------------

 ##### Overview:
 an object that waits for an asynchronous operation to finish and executes a function based on the outcome.
+It always has an if..else part that decides based on the given condition for "if" what to do, `resolve(value)` resolves the Promise with the given value and reject(errorObj) sets the value to the error given.

 [[Synchronous-Asynchronous]]